A project-based learning approach in this field trip

 - problem solving

-Use the online field trip: Future Journeys: linking people and places sustainably to ignite student curiosity and questions, and the following framework to support student-led learning through PBL.
+Use the online field trip: Seaweed: An ocean of opportunity to ignite student curiosity and questions, and the following framework to support student-led learning through PBL.

 Individually or in a group, students can explore resources in this field trip to: